Haichuan9706/UAV-practice/README.md

 All the simulations are tested in ubuntu18.04,but due to the motion capture environment in our laboratory is different from ZJU,we don't tested our own UAV after the class.
-In the end,hoping you guys can make project that can convert vecon_bridge to vrpn_client,it can help us do testing in our own environment.I will be very appreciate for you!
+In the end,hoping you guys can make project that can convert vicon_bridge to vrpn_client,it can help us do testing in our own environment.I will be very appreciate for you!